FIP1L1: Function

-FIP1L1-PDGFRA fusion proteins retain PDGFRA-related Tyrosine kinase activity but, unlike PDGFRA, their tyrosine kinase is constitutive, i.e. continuously active: the fusion proteins lack the intact protein's 3'-end that includes its juxtamembrane domain which normally blocks tyrosine kinase activity unless PDGFRA is bound to its activating ligand, platelet-derived growth factor.
-FIP1L1-PDGFRA fusion proteins are also resistant to PDGFRA's normal pathway of degradation, i.e. Proteasome-dependent ubiquitnation.
+FIP1L1-PDGFRA fusion proteins retain PDGFRA-related tyrosine kinase activity but, unlike PDGFRA, their tyrosine kinase is constitutive, i.e. continuously active: the fusion proteins lack the intact protein's 3'-end that includes its juxtamembrane domain which normally blocks tyrosine kinase activity unless PDGFRA is bound to its activating ligand, platelet-derived growth factor.
+FIP1L1-PDGFRA fusion proteins are also resistant to PDGFRA's normal pathway of degradation, i.e. proteasome-dependent ubiquitination.
 In consequence, they are highly stable, long-lived, unregulated, and continuously express the stimulating actions of their PDGFRA tyrosine kinase component.
 In consequence, cells expressing FIP1L1-PDGFRA fusion proteins differentiate and proliferate along eosinophil, other granulocyte, or T lymphocyte lineages and bearers of these mutations suffer either: a) chronic eosinophilia which may progress to hypereosinophilia, the hypereosinophilic syndrome, and chronic eosinophilic leukemia; b) a type of myeloproliferative neoplasm/myeloblastic leukemia not distinguished by eosinophilia; or c) T-lymphoblastic leukemia/lymphoma.
 At least one case of FIP1L1-PDGFRA-induced disease presented as a myeloid sarcoma with eosinophilia has been reported. (i.e. These pathological proliferation and differentiation responses are due to the unabated activity of the fusion proteins' tyrosine kinase in phosphorylating and thereby activating certain proteins that promote these functions.
 For example, in vitro studies show that a FIP1L1-PDGFRA fusion gene stimulates CD34+ cells to proliferate and differentiate along the eosinophil lineage by causing the activation of NF-κB, STAT5, and protein kinase B cell signaling pathways.
 The FIP1L1 component of FIP1L1-PDGFRA is required for the fusion protein to activate STAT4 and protein kinase B.